mrisen/inet-showcases/wireless/infrastructure/doc/index.rst

 ---------

-If you're not yet familiar with management and agent modules in the 802.11 model, read the corresponding section in the INET User's Guide.
-TODO link
+If you're not yet familiar with management and agent modules in the 802.11 model, read the :doc:`corresponding section </users-guide/ch-80211>` in the INET User's Guide.

 The showcase contains two example simulations, where two nodes communicate either through an access point, in infrastructure mode, or directly, in ad hoc mode.